Malta Command: 1939 - the peacetime garrison transitions to war

-Malta's garrison was a single infantry brigade; comprising the 2nd Battalion the Devonshire Regiment, 2nd Battalion the Queen's Own Royal West Kent Regiment, 1st Battalion the Dorsetshire Regiment and the 2nd Battalion the Royal Irish Fusiliers.
-An infantry territorial unit was also present, the 1st Battalion The King's Own Malta Regiment.
-The Malta garrison's artillery was largely fixed and consisted of light and heavy anti-aircraft; and coastal defence artillery regiments drawn from the Royal Artillery (RA) and Royal Malta Artillery (RMA).
+Malta's garrison was a single infantry brigade comprising the 2nd Battalion the Devonshire Regiment, 2nd Battalion the Queen's Own Royal West Kent Regiment, 1st Battalion the Dorsetshire Regiment and the 2nd Battalion the Royal Irish Fusiliers.
+An infantry territorial unit was also present: the 1st Battalion The King's Own Malta Regiment.
+The Malta garrison's artillery was largely fixed and consisted of light and heavy anti-aircraft, as well as coastal defence artillery regiments drawn from the Royal Artillery (RA) and Royal Malta Artillery (RMA).
 The Royal Engineers were also in evidence with British and Maltese serving in the Corps on the Island.

 The Reinforced Army Garrison

-On 11 March 1942 Malta Command became subordinate to General Headquarters (GHQ) Middle East.
+On 11 March 1942, Malta Command became subordinate to General Headquarters (GHQ) Middle East.

 Infantry

-In late 1939 the pre-war garrison was reinforced up to an infantry division (commanded by Major General Sir John Scobell).
+In late 1939, the pre-war garrison was reinforced up to an infantry division (commanded by Major General Sir John Scobell).
 The original infantry garrison, plus the three brigades that reinforced the island's British forces, were titled 1, 2, 3, and 4 Brigades; but were subsequently renumbered in 1943 as follows: